 This is why we recommend measuring your matcha consistently, especially when you are beginning.
 A bamboo scoop is useful, but a small scale gives the most accuracy.

 For a step-by-step preparation guide, read our article on how to prepare ceremonial matcha.
+If you're new to matcha, Nami 50g is a balanced everyday starting point.

-Why matcha caffeine can feel different from coffee
+Why matcha caffeine feels different from coffee

 The caffeine molecule is the same, but the drink around it is different.